NethServer/ns8-docs/webtop.rst

    .. image:: _static/webtop-import_contacts1.png

-2. select the import format and make sure that fields on the file match the ones available on WebTop
+2. select the import format and make sure that the fields on the file match the ones available on WebTop

    .. image:: _static/webtop-import_contacts2.png